Exceptional sociology majors have the opportunity to accelerate their education and

 Course Sequence and Timetable

 Prior to their senior year, students must complete 96 credits that meet all of the undergraduate requirements for Harpur College including upper-level writing and general education courses.
-During the senior year, the student takes three graduate courses.
-Successful completion and defense of a BA Honors thesis (enrolled as Soc 499) in the senior year may be substituted for one of these courses.
+During the senior year, the student takes three 500 level graduate courses.
+Successful completion and defense of a BA Honors thesis (enrolled in 599 with their thesis advisor) in the senior year may be substituted for one of these courses.
 The graduate credit earned in the senior year are doubly counted as undergraduate elective credits and MA credits.
 After the 4th or senior year, when all undergraduate requirements are met, the student will be awarded a B.A. degree.
-After that point, the student enrolls in graduate-level sociology courses.
+After that point, the student enrolls in graduate-level sociology courses at the 500 or 600 level.
 The student must complete each semester satisfactorily, with none of the undergraduate major courses below a grade of 3.0 and with a cumulative GPA of 3.0 for graduate coursework.

 Application and Admissions